philc/book-notes/business/slack - tom demarco.md

 ## Trust and trustworthiness (chap 23)

-* Effective leaders quickly acquire trust is by giving it
+* Effective leaders quickly acquire trust by giving it
   * "The giving of trust is an enormously powerful gesture.
 The recipient gives back loyalty as an almost autonomous response."
   * Good leaders "give responsibility well before it's been completely earned.
 They know when to